UserLeap/userleap-ios-sdk-releases/README.md

 leap.setEmailAddress("example@email.com")
 ```

 There are various other properties you may want to set.
 These help us deliver the most appropriate surveys based on the user's engagement.
-For more details, [see the online documentation](https://docs.userleap.com/installation).
+For more details, [see the online documentation](https://docs.userleap.com/version-1-documentation/user-stages).

 ```
-leap.setVisitorStage(.registered)
 leap.setSubscriptionStage(.subscribed)
 leap.setTransactionStage(.cartCreated)
 ```